Facing Unrest On The Left, Dianne Feinstein Draws A Primary Opponent

 Feinstein also starts out with considerable advantages, including sky-high name recognition, fundraising capacity, relatively positive approval ratings among voters and high profile endorsements from well-known Democrats, including Senator Kamala Harris.

-Out of step with Democratic base
+Out of step with Democratic base?

 But some Democrats say Feinstein is out of step with a Democratic base that's eager for a more confrontational approach to the Trump administration.
 De León has already picked up some endorsements from fellow Democrats in the state legislature.